Written by TJ Donegan, who has covered electronics, TVs, smartphones, parenting for 10+ years.

 What even is a weed?
 Do you need to get rid of it?
 These are important questions to consider when crafting a weed-control plan for your lawn.
 While having a picture-perfect lawn full of a single, uniform type of grass may appeal to some, others may be fine with a mix of grass and weed types as long as things don't get out of hand.
 Generally, this latter approach will yield a healthier overall garden, with better biodiversity.

-Nearly every state has what's known as an "Extension School" that studies your local plant life and can give specific, regional recommendations on how to maintain your lawn and garden.
+Nearly every state university has what's known as an "extension program" that studies your local plant life and can give specific, regional recommendations on how to maintain your lawn and garden.
 They're also the best resource when it comes to local regulations, which can vary from state to state and restrict what types of weed killers are available to you.

 No matter what, the best way to control lawn weed is to help feed and maintain a healthy lawn of desirable grasses that grow well in your particular climate zone.
 You can see the USDA's Plant Hardiness map for specifics about what zone your home is in.
 That'll determine the types of grass you should cultivate, the types of weeds you're likely to encounter, and how to best time your lawn care routine so that your lawn is as healthy as possible.